Rights of Recipients

 - Seek advice from a tax professional to determine if any portion of grants, fellowships, or scholarships are considered taxable income.

-- Complete Loan Entrance Counseling and an electronic Master Promissory Note if you are a first-time borrower of Stafford loans.
+- Complete Loan Entrance Counseling and an electronic Master Promissory Note if you are a first-time borrower of Federal Direct Student Loans.

-- Complete Stafford Loan Exit Counseling before you graduate, transfer, or withdraw from Gateway (if you have borrowed a Federal Direct Stafford Loan).
+- Complete Loan Exit Counseling before you graduate, transfer, or withdraw from Gateway (if you have borrowed a Federal Direct Student Loan).

 - Maintain Satisfactory Academic Progress.